A Nested Bi-level Optimization Framework for Robust Few Shot Learning

-\textbf{Contributions} of this work are as follows: \begin{itemize} \item We study the general class of the instance and task weighted MAML optimization, where we pose the instance/task weight learning objective as a bi-bi-level optimization problem.
-To our knowledge, ours is the first work that studies the bi-bi-level optimization problem, which comes naturally in such a setting. \item We introduce a novel algorithmic framework called reweighted MAML (RW-MAML) that uses validation tasks to enable robust meta-learning.
-We used an efficient online framework to solve the \emph{bi-bi-level} optimization problem approximately and provided a convergence analysis. \item We provide comprehensive experimental results demonstrating that our meta-learning algorithms achieve state-of-the-art results for out-of-distribution, noisy labels for a mix of synthetic and real-world image classification experiments. \item In the case of out of distribution data, RW-MAML significantly outperformed other baselines by up to 6 - 10 \% for large OOD ratios of 60\% and 90\%. \item To the best of our knowledge, we are the first framework to consider the noisy label scenario in the case of a few shot learning methods. \end{itemize}
+\textbf{Contributions of our work are summarized as follows:} 1) We study the general form of the task and instance weighted meta-learning, where we learn the optimal weights and model initialization parameters by optimizing a \textit{\biopt{}} objective function.
+To the best of our knowledge, ours is the first work that studies the \textit{\biopt{}} optimization problem, which comes naturally in such a new setting.
+2) We introduce a novel algorithmic framework \sysname{} that uses a small set of validation tasks to enable robust meta-learning.
+We solve the \emph{\biopt{}} optimization problem efficiently through a series of practical approximations and provide a theoretical convergence analysis for \sysname{}.
+In particular, we show that \sysname{} converges in $\mathcal{O}(1/\epsilon^2)$ iterations under reasonable assumptions and contrast this with existing bounds of MAML.
+3) We provide comprehensive synthetic and real-world data experiments demonstrating that \sysname{} achieves state-of-the-art results in two scenarios (OOD tasks and noisy instance labels).

-\section{RELATED WORK}
+\section{Related Work}

-There are several lines of meta-learning algorithms for base learners: nearest neighbors based methods ~\citep{vinyals2016matching, snell2017prototypical}, recurrent network-based methods ~\citep{ravi2016optimization}, and gradient-based methods.
-As the representative of a gradient-based meta-learning algorithm, MAML~\citep{finn2017model} and its variants ~\citep{finn2018probabilistic, antoniou2018train, nichol2018first, rusu2018meta,rajeswaran2019meta, behl2019alpha, raghu2019rapid, zhao2020dualmaml} learn a shared initialization of model parameters across a variety of tasks during the meta-training phase that can adapt to new tasks using a few gradient steps.~\citet{cai2020weightedmeta} proposes a simple weighted meta-learning approach only for the basis regression problem that selects weights by minimizing a data-dependent bound involving an empirical integral probability metric between the weighted sources and target risks.
+There are several lines of meta-learning algorithms: nearest neighbors-based methods~\citep{vinyals2016matching}, recurrent network-based methods~\citep{ravi2016optimization}, and gradient-based methods.
+As the representative of gradient-based meta-learning algorithms, MAML~\citep{finn2017model} and its variants ~\citep{finn2018probabilistic, nichol2018first, rusu2018meta,rajeswaran2019meta, behl2019alpha, raghu2019rapid, zhao2020fair, zhou2020meta} learn a shared initialization of model parameters across a variety of tasks during the meta-training phase that can adapt to new tasks using a few gradient steps.~\citet{cai2020weightedmeta} proposes a simple weighted meta-learning approach only for the basis regression problem that selects weights by minimizing a data-dependent bound involving an empirical integral probability metric between the weighted sources and target risks.
 However, this approach cannot be easily extended to complex scenarios with arbitrary loss functions.